User's Guide

 How To Use

-The Input Menu
+The Input Menu The Palette

 To enter text, you click on the desired IPA symbol.
 The preview pane on the right side of the palette shows a magnified image of the character the mouse is over.
 You can select the preview font you want to see using the popup menu button above it.